 Sweet Potatoes are unique among comfort foods for its Kapha pacifying lightness.
 This tuber is beneficial even for those with heavy digestive symptoms.
 Unlike dairy products, potatoes, and other common comfort foods like pasta, sweet potatoes feel light in the stomach, while still being nourishing.
 Besides simple starches, sweet potatoes are rich in complex carbohydrates, which means these roots can satisfy the appetite for long stretches.
-Despite the name "sweet," it may be a beneficial food for diabetics as preliminary studies revealed it helps to stabilize blood sugar levels - all common Kapha problems.
+Sweet potato is rich in beta-carotene, a Pitta pacifying precursor to vitamin A.

 Western View: Rice is primarily composed of carbs which are mainly in the form of starch.
 Starch is the most common form of carbohydrates in foods, made up of long chains of glucose known as amylose and amylopectin.
-Rice that is high in amylose, does not stick together after cooking, and amylose also slows down the digestion of starch and is often associated with so-called resistant starch, a type of healthy fiber.
-That means for Kaphas, who have a tendency towards sluggish digestion longer periods of feeling full.
+Rice that is high in amylose, such as basmati rice, does not stick together after cooking, and amylose also slows down the digestion of starch and is often associated with so-called resistant starch, a type of healthy fiber.

 Resistant starch helps feed the beneficial bacteria in the gut, stimulating their growth and in the colon, resistant starch leads to the formation of short-chain fatty acids, such as butyrate, which may improve colon health and cut the risk of colon cancer says a study by the British Journal of Nutrition.
+With good gut health comes a reduction in hyperacidity that many Pittas experience.

 Sweet Potatoes may be one of nature's unsurpassed sources of beta-carotene.
-Several recent studies have shown the ability of sweet potatoes to raise our blood levels of vitamin A. In several studies sweet potatoes were found to contain between 100-1,600 micrograms (RAE) of vitamin A in every 3.5 ounces-enough, on average to meet over 90% of vitamin A needs (from this single food alone).
+Several recent studies have shown the ability of sweet potatoes to raise our blood levels of vitamin A, a precursor to good eye health for Pittas.
+In several studies sweet potatoes were found to contain between 100-1,600 micrograms (RAE) of vitamin A in every 3.5 ounces-enough, on average,to meet over 90% of vitamin A needs (from this single food alone).
 Sweet potatoes are not always orange-fleshed on the inside but can also be a spectacular purple color.
-Scientists have now identified the exact genes in sweet potatoes that get activated to produce the purple anthocyanin pigments.
-The anthocyanins-primarily peonidins and cyanidins-have important antioxidant properties (great for Kaphas) and anti-inflammatory properties.
-Particularly when passing through our digestive tract, they may be able to lower the potential health risk posed by heavy metals and free radicals.
+Scientists have now identified the exact genes in sweet potatoes that get activated to produce the purple anthocyanin pigments, these have important antioxidant properties and anti-inflammatory properties which help reduce the inflammation so typically found in Pittas.